Amagash/nd00333_AZMLND_C2/starter_files/README.md

    7. The run
    ![img_22](img/img_22.png)
 ## Screen Recording

-*TODO* Provide a link to a screen recording of the project in action.
-Remember that the screencast should demonstrate:
+Here is a screen recording of the project in action: https://youtu.be/9lau8phreIw